timkay/verify-id-token/README.md

 console.log(payload)
 ```

-If `idToken` verified, then payload will contain the user metadata (displayName, email, etc.).
+If `idToken` verifies successfully, then payload will contain the user metadata (displayName, email, etc.).
 If verification fails, an error will be thrown.

 The fetched `X.509` certificate is validated before use.
 If the certificate is expired, in the wrong format, etc., an error will be thrown.
 The `idToken` is validated before being verified.
 If the token is expired, in the wrong format, or for the wrong project, an error will be thrown.